DV

 Strategy & risk

-CGDV tracks Actively managed basket of U.S. dividend-paying equities with a dividend approach, while DIVO tracks Basket (Amplify Advanced Dividend Income ETF holdings) using a basket strategy.
-Beta is 0.88 for CGDV and 0.58 for DIVO, indicating DIVO is less volatile relative to the market.
+CGDV tracks Actively managed basket of U.S. dividend-paying equities with a dividend approach, while DIVO tracks Basket (Amplify Advanced Dividend Income ETF holdings) with a covered call approach.
+Beta is 0.87 for CGDV and 0.56 for DIVO, indicating DIVO is less volatile relative to the market.

 Fund details